scylladb/scylla-operator/enhancements/proposals/multi-datacenter.md

 In Kubernetes, we expect the Pods to be replaced rather regularly.
 Therefore, there is no guarantee that a Scylla node will be available at the same IP, were it to be replaced.
 Because Scylla uses IP (value of `broadcast-rpc-address`) as a node identity for its peers, we can't simply allow for the IP to change regularly.
 Currently, each Scylla node has a corresponding service of type ClusterIP, with the ClusterIP used as the node's identity.
 Both `broadcast-address` and `broadcast-rpc-address` are currently set to the corresponding ClusterIP.
 Such service is also currently used for a range of node operations, such as node replacement and switching to maintenance mode.
 ClusterIP is however only a virtual address, so it is not possible to expose it outside a cluster.
+TODO move to motivations and explain why it's not routable

 To overcome these limitations, a new CRD is introduced.
 The CRD, hereafter referred to as ScyllaNodeIdentity, replaces the existing service as a source of Scylla node's identity and an object used as an endpoint for performing node operations.
 ScyllaNodeIdentity will specify an IP field and will act as a source of truth for Scylla nodes to configure the attributes that define its identity.